-In our review of the best free POS systems for small businesses, Loyverse came in fifth overall with a 3.94 out of 5, based on our evaluation of 24 data points.
-The POS is best for quick service restaurants (QSRs) and small food-based retailers that need inventory tools like variants and real-time tracking.
+In our review of the best free POS systems for small businesses, Loyverse POS system came in second overall with a 4.05 out of 5, based on our evaluation of 24 data points.
+It is best for quick service restaurants (QSRs) and small food-based retailers that need inventory tools like variants and real-time tracking.

-Loyverse is a popular POS system because it offers so much under its forever-free plan—a point-of-sale software, kitchen and customer display systems, and inventory and analytics.
-The free KDS is ideal for QSRs, and its inventory tools, such as variants and real-time tracking, make it good for small food-based retailers.
+Loyverse is a popular POS system because it offers so much under its forever-free plan—point-of-sale software, kitchen and customer display systems, and inventory and analytics.
+The free KDS is ideal for quick-service restaurants, and the system’s inventory tools, such as variants and real-time tracking, make it good for small food-based retailers.

 However, it lacks features for full-service restaurants—such as table mapping—and tools to manage specialized industry regulations (like liquor).
 Also, its reporting functionalities are rudimentary.
 Large restaurants, convenience stores selling alcohol and tobacco, and retail businesses with large inventories are best served by a different POS system.

 If you’re unsure whether Loyverse is right for you, see how it compares with our top POS systems.

 Loyverse’s basic products are free and include the POS, inventory, passwords, kitchen display, and customer display functions.

 Add-on modules all offer a 14-day free trial, after which the following monthly fees apply:

 - Employee management: $5 per month, per employee

 - Set permissions, track timecards, and track sales by employee

 - Advanced inventory: $25 per month, per store location